kapsakcj/win10-linux-conda-how-to/README.md

   * Requests
     * The Ubuntu distribution available through Microsoft store is 16.04 LTS, comes pre-loaded with these (python 3.5.1).
 If your distribution doesn't have these, running `sudo apt upgrade` or `sudo apt-get upgrade` may install them.

+You'll need to download the correct version of the Miniconda (miniconda = conda installer) dependent upon which version of python is installed into you system.
+Check by running `which python`, `python --version`, or `python3 --version`.
+Here's the list of all Miniconda installers. https://conda.io/miniconda.html

+You'll want the "Linux 64-bit" installer, for the correct version of python that is installed into your Linux environment.

-1. Open your newly created Linux environment and download the bash script by entering the following in the terminal:
+1. Open your newly created Linux environment and download the miniconda installer bash script by entering the following in the terminal:
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```